ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserSettingsGuide.md

 - alias	WAVPath				= "C:\\Thrustmaster\\ED_TargetScript\\SupportFiles\\sounds\\";

+### Setting a preferred YAW controller

+The following settings found within ED_UserSettings.tmh allow you to force the script to use your preferred contoller for YAW

+- EnableMyRudder
+  * Set to DISABLED if you do not have a Thrustmaster TFRP or TFRPHA Rudder
+  * Default YAW contoller will be set to Throttle Paddle

+- YAWDeviceOverride
+  * If ENABLED, overrides autodetection and sets YAWDevice on next line

+- YAWDevice
+  * Options = "JSTwist",  "THRPaddles", "RudderPedals"

+By default the Controller Check routine will assign YAW in the following order;
+- Rudder peddles
+- Throttle paddle
+- Joystick twist

+Example: Set Joystick Twist as YAW device
+- Set YAWDeviceOverride to EENABLED as follows;
+  * define YAWDeviceOverride ENABLED  // If ENABLED, overrides autodetection and sets YAWDevice on next line
+- Set YAWDevice to "JSTwist" as follws;
+  * int YAWDevice = "JSTwist";       // Options = "JSTwist",  "THRPaddles", "RudderPedals"

 ## Non-critical settings

 All of the rest of the settings in ED_UserSettings.tmh are personal preference.